What Shape Has 4 Congruent Sides

 The Kite: A Different Perspective

 The kite is a quadrilateral with two pairs of adjacent sides that are congruent.
-While not all sides are congruent, the kite shares some similarities with the rhombus in terms of its diagonals.
-The diagonals of a kite are perpendicular to each other, just like in a rhombus.
-However, unlike the rhombus, only one diagonal of a kite bisects the other.
+On the flip side, while not all sides are congruent, the kite shares some similarities with the rhombus in terms of its diagonals.
+Worth adding: the diagonals of a kite are perpendicular to each other, just like in a rhombus.
+Even so, unlike the rhombus, only one diagonal of a kite bisects the other.
 One diagonal divides the kite into two congruent triangles, while the other diagonal does not.

 Visualizing the Differences: A Comparative Approach